mbalabanov/steganography/README.md

 # Steganography in Python
 ## How I Felt Compelled to Find a Hidden Message in an Image Without Realizing How Interesting It Would End Up Being

 One day, I received an email from a coworker with a kind invitation to a feedback call.
+It was a friendly and welcoming request that we review our collaborations so far and see if there are any areas we can improve.
+I am sure you know this kind of message.

+But this email was different!
 At the very end of his message, he stated that there was a secret message hidden in the email.

 This tickled my curiosity.
 I decided to find the message... come what may!
 This is my quite short yet surprisingly eventful journey.